 The multiple Busters on screen together were created in the camera, using a special lens with shutters to film only a portion of the scene at a time.
 Buster would perform one part, then the cameraman would crank the film back and open another shutter to film another part.
-A banjo player with a metronome helped Keaton to perform precisely at the right time for each take.
+A banjo player with a metronome helped Buster Keaton to perform precisely at the right time for each take.
 See more »

-Elegant Elderly Lady Buster is wearing long evening gloves, but when she reaches down to pick the lollipop off her lap, she is not wearing gloves.
+Elegant Elderly Lady Buster Keaton is wearing long evening gloves, but when she reaches down to pick the lollipop off her lap, she is not wearing gloves.
 See more »

 10 of 15 people found this review helpful.